 • Recurring material softening

-Persistent moisture almost always indicates an unresolved source that requires further investigation.
+Persistent moisture usually indicates an unresolved source that requires further investigation.

 Rapid Material Deterioration